Undergraduate Course List

 120A - Transport Processes (4)

-Instructor: Squires
+Instructor: Helgeson

 Introductory course in conceptual understanding and mathematical analysis of problems in fluid dynamics of relevance to Chemical Engineering.
 Emphasis is placed on performing microscopic and macroscopic mathematical analysis to understand fluid motion in response to forces.